helidon-io/helidon/messaging/README.md

 ### Configure connectors

-Add external sources under `messaging.incoming` and external sinks under `messaging.outgoing`.
+Declare named connector instances under `messaging.connector`, then reference those names from external sources under `messaging.incoming` and external sinks under `messaging.outgoing`.
+Each connector retains its typed common configuration and applies channel-specific overrides when creating a channel connection.
-Connector-wide defaults under `messaging.connector.<type>` are overlaid by the corresponding channel values.

 First-party connectors from the Helidon Extensions repository use the `helidon-` prefix so they remain distinguishable from third-party providers.
 For example, an application using the JMS connector can configure: